Acidburn0zzz/pydio-sdk-java-v2/README.md

 });
 ```

-**You can find more examples in 'examples' folder**
+**Tip: You can find more examples in 'examples' folder**

 ## Architecture of Pydio java SDK
-The Pydio java SDK is organised on layers ( from bottom :  HTTP layer, TRANSPORT Layer, PYDIO layer) as shown in the SDK_uml image.
-Each layer provide services to the upper layer.
+The Pydio java SDK is organised in layers ( from bottom :  HTTP layer, TRANSPORT Layer, PYDIO layer) as shown in the SDK_uml image.
+Each layer provides services to the upper layer.
-Beside theses layers, there are the DATA MODEL and some useful functions in UTILS.
+Beside these layers, there are the DATA MODEL and some useful functions in UTILS.

 ###The data model
-The data model describes a bunch of units that are used inside theses layers.
+The data model describes a bunch of objects that are used inside theses layers.
-The Node class is the top class of an hierarchy composed of ServerNode, RepositoryNode, FileNode and VirtualNode.
+The Node class is the top class of a hierarchy composed of ServerNode, RepositoryNode, FileNode and VirtualNode.
 * node types :
     * ServerNode 	: Object used to carry all information about the remote pydio server.
-    * Repository Node 	: The representation of a remote Repository.
+    * RepositoryNode 	: The representation of a remote Workspace.
-    * FileNode 		: the representation(carries all properties) of remote files.
+    * FileNode 		: the representation (carries all properties) of a remote file (file or folder).
-    * Virtual 		: Specific FileNode.
+    * Virtual 		: Specific FileNode, kind of symbolic link, can contain for example a bunch of search results

 Another important class is the Message class that carry information on performed pydio actions.

 ###The HTTP layer